-47. White and Red Sew in Weave Hairstyles
+47. White and Red Sew-in Weave Hairstyle

-48. Cream Blonde Sew in Hair
+48. Cream Blonde Sew-in Hair

-49. Sew in Weave Hairstyles with a Top Bun
+49. Sew-in Weave Hairstyle with Top Bun

-In case you were wondering, weaves made with virgin hair refer to hair that came from a single person and which was not treated to any chemical processing.
+In case you were wondering, weaves made with virgin hair refer to hair that came from a single person and which was not treated through any chemical processing.
 Its cuticles are always intact and all run in the same direction.

-50. White Bob Sew in Weave
+50. The White Bob Sew-in Weave